-But all in all, a keto diet or ketogenic diet is one where you eat close to zero carbohydrates (coming from sugars – both natural and not) and force the body to burn fat in order to provide energy, while also consuming larger amounts of fat.
+The truth is very far from that.
+It’s true, a keto diet or ketogenic diet is one where you eat close to zero carbohydrates (coming from sugars – both natural and not) and force the body to burn fat in order to provide energy, while also consuming larger amounts of fat.

-Even more, unlike many other diets, it offers those following it the chance to eat some very tasty meals: you can have all sorts of natural fatty foods and fats (like butter and oils), red meat, fish, cheese, eggs, but also many vegetables that are low in carbs.
+But you will still eat some very tasty meals: you can have all sorts of natural fatty foods and fats (like butter and oils), red meat, fish, cheese, eggs, but also many vegetables that are low in carbs.

 Take a banana as an example: eating one per day results in you consuming 23 grams of carbs, so you would already be over the limit!

-Keto and fatty liver: my take
+Keto diet and fatty liver: my opinion

 The main reason why I claim this is that you have to eat a LOT of fat when following this diet, ignoring fruits and many vegetables almost completely and, with them, the benefits and nutrients they provide our body.

-If you follow the ketogenic diet, about 75% of your caloric intake should be from fat, which means that if you’re eating the average 2,000 calories per day which are considered the norm nowadays for adults, you should be feeding your body with around 150 grams of fat per day.
+If you follow the ketogenic diet, about 75% of your caloric intake should be from fat, which means that if you’re eating the average 2,000 calories per day which are considered the norm nowadays for adults, you should be feeding your body with around 150 grams of fat each day.

 That number is HUGE, having in mind that the recommended fat intake for a 2,000 calories per day diet with a balanced meal plan is between 44 to 78 grams per day (source).